 The DPMS brand was made popular by Jerry Miculek, the designer of the products.
 He has some YouTube videos that have inspired people to buy a compensator like this.
 If you can take him at his word, then the DPMS may be a good choice for you.
 This is an excellent compensator for someone who loves to use an AR-15 for competition and hunting.
 At the same time, it’s also for those who want to get the best out of their red dot scopes.

 Things To Consider When Buying An AR-15 Muzzle Brake And Compensator

-Before making your final decision on finding the best AR-15 muzzle brake and the best AR-15 compensator, you’ll need to consider some factors.
+Before making your final decision on finding the best muzzle brake and compensator for AR-15, you’ll need to consider some factors.
 Some of them may drive you to choose one that may best fit your personal needs.
 They are as follows: